marceloadsj/jsxstate/src/components/Send/api.md

 Check [this file](https://github.com/marceloadsj/jsxstate/blob/master/src/constants/index.tsx) for a complete list of the events and attributes

-The event listener props are enhanced events that can receive the same values as the **@xstate/react useMachine()** second item of the array, aka the send function.
+The event listener props, like _onClick_, are enhanced events that can receive the same values as the **@xstate/react useMachine()** second item of the array, aka the send function.

-The specific dom attributes, like value, help you creating inputs that points to the machine context directly by its key described as dot notation.
+The dom attributes props, like _value_ or _checked_, help you creating inputs that points to the machine context directly by its key described as dot notation.

 ### Examples: